 - AP United States History, AP U.S. Government and Politics, AP European History, AP Psychology

 - AP Studio Art

 - AP French, AP Spanish

 Olathe high schools' grading system is reflective of a weighted grade system.
 The weighted grade system is used to determine all Olathe student honors and distinctions.

 Students should see their counselor for specific information regarding computation of weighted grades.

 Tenth-, 11th- and 12th-grade students have the opportunity to take academic courses which have been identified by the school district and Johnson County Community College as college-equivalent courses (College Now).
 All College Now students must have appropriate ACT or Compass test scores.
 (See your school counselor for more information.)
 Upon payment of specified tuition and fees and successful completion of the courses, college credit can be earned.
 Only students admitted to designated college equivalency courses can apply for this college credit option.

 JCCC will charge an amount not to exceed that charged to any student as tuition for enrolling in similar campus-based courses.
 No additional charge beyond those authorized for high school rental fees and materials used for classroom activities will be made.

 Enrollment information will be distributed in all high school courses designated as college credit classes.
-Note: Kansas Regents colleges will accept no more than 24 credits earned in a high school setting.
+Note: Kansas Regents colleges will accept no more than 24 College Now credits earned in a high school setting.
 Contact your school counselor for more information.